Tsolval/destiny5e/equipment/Weapons.md

 The most powerful Guardian equipment transcends ordinary science, entering the realm of Golden Age secrets and the Traveler's power itself.
 This wargear demands Ascendant Energy and Ascendant Shards - burning fragments of the universal fundament, earned through mighty acts of heroism.
 Look for them in daily Story challenges and Raids.

+## Weapon Rarity
+There are several quality levels of weapons and some weapons are imbued with incredible properties that may make them extremely useful.
+### Common
+Common weapons are basic, and appear as described in the tables above.
+### Uncommon
+Uncommon weapons are of a slightly better quality than normal.
+They act as +1 weapons and may have one Weapon Modification.
+Roll once on the appropriate Weapon Modification table based on the weapon type.
+### Rare
+Rare weapons have a slight quality increase over Uncommon weapons.
+They act as +2 weapons and may have up to two Weapon Modifications.
+Roll twice on the appropriate Weapon Modification table based on the weapon type.
+### Legendary
+Legendary weapons, typically remnants of the Golden Age, are instruments of the highest quality.
+They act as +3 weapons and may have up to three Weapon Modifications.
+Roll three times on the appropriate Weapon Modification table based on the weapon type.
+### Exotic
+Exotic weapons are unique artifacts, carefully crafted to accentuate the traits of a specific warrior (or type of warrior).
+Unlike other weapons, Exotic weapons require attunement, and you can only wield one Exotic weapon at any time.
+Exotic weapons may may have one ore more prerequisites, in which case you must satisfy those prerequisites in order to attune to it.
+Attuning to an Exotic weapon requires a short rest during which you must spend time with the weapon in question.
+While every Exotic weapon is different, they typically have the same benefits as Legendary weapons in addition to a special property unique to this weapon.
+Roll three times on the appropriate Weapon Modification table based on the weapon type and once on the Weapon Artifact table.